 The Council Meeting is the ultimate decision making body and the principle forum for major political debate.
 Together the 54 elected Councillors make up Full Council.
 Full Council meets every six weeks.
-They are public meetings (they may be some private items of business), which you can attend or view as a live or archived webcast.
+They are public meetings (there may be some private items of business), which you can attend or view as a live or archived webcast.

 The party with the most elected Councillors nominates one of their Councillors to be the Leader of the party.
 At the Council's annual general meeting (AGM) the Full Council votes to elect them to become the Leader of the Council.
 The Leader is the political face of the Council and does other duties as well as representing their ward.

 The Cabinet is made up of the Leader and nine other Councillors (usually from the same political party).
 The Cabinet has public meetings every month (they may contain some items of private business) and makes recommendations to the Full Council.